indix/css-optimum-selector/README.md

 # CSS Optimum Selector

 A class for finding unique css selector and multi-selector(selecting multiple elements based on two relative elements) in a most efficient way.
+This will give you the shortest selector for any case.
+It is even shorter than the chrome selector extraction(as per I tested) on console panel !

 ### Installation
 ```